oraclekid12/rulebook2024/content.md

 - Spend 4 transfers and burn 1 pool to move a vampire from your crypt to your uncontrolled region.

+> **Advanced Rules**
+> To balance the advantage of going first, Methuselahs do not receive
+> the full allotment of transfers during the first three turns of the game.
+> Instead, the Methuselah who has the first turn receives only 1 transfer on
+> their first influence phase.
+The Methuselah who plays second gets 2 transfers
+> on their turn, and the Methuselah who takes the third turn gets 3 transfers.
+> Thereafter, each Methuselah receives the standard 4 transfers during their
+> influence phase.

  ![](bin/media/image44.png)